ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 ``````

-Instead of matching the AST at runtime, we try to pre-compile every decision that the tree walker would do.
+Instead of matching the AST at runtime, we try to pre-compile every decision that the tree walker would make.
 For instance,
 a regular treewalker would have no choice but to pattern-match every kind of operator (plus, multiply, minus, etc) at every execution of a binary operation.
-In our scenario, we already looked into it and determined we only need to do the dynamic type checking to ensure both sides are `Int`, the operator + handler is returned directly.
+In our scenario, we already looked into it and determined we only need to do the dynamic type checking to ensure both sides are `Int`, and the operator + handler is returned directly.

 How much faster is this compared to a regular tree walker?
 Cloudflare claims it's 10~15%, and their article also uses Rust, but the language is very different.

 The problem is: I didn't measure it in Rust.
-However, I did measure it in Ocaml using ocamlopt, and I have this [OCaml version of the Rinha interpreter](https://github.com/ricardopieper/rinha-ocaml) that compares the two approaches.
+However, I did measure it in Ocaml using `ocamlopt`, and I have this [OCaml version of the Rinha interpreter](https://github.com/ricardopieper/rinha-ocaml) that compares the two approaches.
 In general, I'm getting around 8% improvement using this approach.
-Doing it in OCaml was much more of a joy compared to Rust, but in Rust it wasn't too difficult either.
+Doing it in OCaml was much more of a joy compared to Rust, but doing it in Rust wasn't too difficult either.
 I'd say this lambda compilation strategy is a bit more complicated to debug though.

 So I wrote the initial implementation and tried to run the perf.rinha file, here it is in case you don't want to scroll all the way back: